wasp-os/wasp-os/docs/appguide.rst

 in order to handle the display.
-Applications are permitted to directly access :py:data:`wasp.watch.display` if they require direct pixel access or want to exploit specific features of the display hardware (inverse video, partial display, etc) but for simple applications then the following simple drawing functions are sufficient.
+Applications are permitted to directly access :py:data:`wasp.watch.display` if they require direct pixel access or want to exploit specific features of the display hardware (inverse video, partial display, etc) but for most applications the drawing toolbox provides convenient and optimized drawing functions.

 * :py:meth:`~.Draw565.blit` - blit an image to the display at specified (x, y) coordinates, image type is detected automatically